 Causes of Hair Loss In Men

 The first step to restoring health and shine to hair is recognizing the cause behind hair loss.
 More often than not, there will be a combination of reasons that spur heavy hair loss in men, making them bald even before they hit their late 50s.
-During the consultation session at Southwest, Dr. Agullo and Dr. Palladino will ask you a number of questions regarding your signs of hair loss, your medical history, family history and general behavioral patterns.
+During the consultation session at Southwest, Dr. Agullo will ask you a number of questions regarding your signs of hair loss, your medical history, family history and general behavioral patterns.

 These questions will then help unearth the real reason behind the hair loss.
 Some of these reasons may include:

 - Genes: Genes are the No.1 cause of a receding hair-line in most people.
 Baldness or hair fall as a result of genetic hand-me-downs is called Androgenetic Alopecia (AGA) and commonly referred to as Male Pattern Baldness.
 The male hormone, Dihydrotestosterone (DHT), is responsible for baldness because it targets hair follicles; reducing their size and hence, their ability to grow strong hair.

 With a shrunken follicle, only small and brittle hair surface and they too stop growing in a matter of time.

 The effects of DHT are usually inherited from an individual’s parents; therefore, reversing or stopping hair loss that is hereditary is often hard, if not impossible.

 - Age: The next most common reason for balding and hair loss is age.
 Extensive research regarding male baldness shows that while it may happen for a plethora of reasons, balding has a strong correlation with age.
 As one grows old, hair follicles start growing hair that is brittle, thin and weak, much like an old man’s bones that get weaker as the years pass by.